 How To Change Your Location in Bumble

-Bumble also has modes that allow users to search for friends or business connections, making it an essential social app for smartphone users.
-Whether you’re using Bumble for dating or simply to meet friends, you’re limited to matching with people in your local city.
+Like most dating apps, whether you’re using Bumble for dating or simply to meet friends, you’re limited to matching with people in your local area.
 But what if you want to match with people from farther away?

 There are no location settings in Bumble, and you cannot turn the GPS and WiFi location features off and trick Bumble into losing track of where you are.
-So what do you do if there’s a genuine glitch in your location settings, and your phone is showing your location incorrectly?
+So what do you do if you need to change your location settings?

-Simple: you ask Bumble to manually override your location settings and hard-write the correct location into your account.
-This will only work if you want to adjust your location; perhaps you live ten miles outside of a major city in a completely dead suburb, and you’d rather show up as being in the exciting downtown core.
+Simple — you ask Bumble to manually override your location settings.
+This will only work if you want to adjust your location.
+For example, perhaps you live ten miles outside of a major city in a completely dead suburb, and you’d rather show up as being in the exciting downtown core.
 You can submit a technical request to Bumble and there is a chance that they will adjust your location for you.
-Here’s how.

-- In the form, enter your address change request.
-Say that the GPS in your phone is unreliable and glitchy and that you want to request a permanent location change to such-and-such an address.
+In the form that opens, enter your address change request.
+Say that the GPS in your phone is unreliable and glitchy and that you want to request a permanent location change.

 Now, there are limitations to this method.
 They aren’t going to move you to London from Des Moines, and they aren’t going to do this for you more than once.
 Still, if all you need is a small, one-time, permanent relocation, then this is the easiest way to make that happen.